 - Use a wired ESD wrist strap that is properly grounded.
 Wireless anti-static straps do not provide adequate protection.
 Touching the chassis before handling parts does not ensure adequate ESD protection on parts with increased sensitivity to ESD damage. - Handle all static-sensitive components in a static-safe area.
 If possible, use anti-static floor pads and workbench pads. - When unpacking a static-sensitive component from its shipping carton, do not remove the component from the anti-static packing material until you are ready to install the component.
-Before unwrapping the anti-static packaging, use the antistatic wrist strap to discharge the static electricity from your body. - Before transporting a static-sensitive component, place it in an anti-static container or packaging.
+Before unwrapping the anti-static packaging, ensure that you discharge static electricity from your body. - Before transporting a static-sensitive component, place it in an anti-static container or packaging.